 I am Gwenn Liberty Seemel.
 My father wanted to name me Liberty Bell Seemel—after the great Philadelphian e-flat chimer—but made the compromise when my mother pointed out that that particular ding-dong is, in fact, cracked.

-I am a full-time artist and have been for eleven years.
-To celebrate my decade of professional art-making last year, I wrote an e-book about art marketing.
-Read it here for free or purchase the PDF here.
-I also made this video about ten lessons that I’ve learned in the last ten years.
+I am a full-time artist and have been for eleven years now.
+To celebrate my decade of professional art-making in 2013, I wrote an e-book about art marketing.
+It’s a fun little book that’s more a manifesto than a how-to.
+Read it here for free or purchase the PDF.

+I’m mostly a portraitist, even though sometimes I paint other things.
 My portrait work comes in two varieties: the individual portrait and the portrait in a series.
 I paint likenesses of individuals for commission, and I also paint portraits of groups of people for the purpose of exploring a particular issue.
-I exhibit the latter in conceptual shows, and, in 2010 and 2011, I toured one such series, Subjective, throughout the Pacific Northwest.
-A collaboration with Becca Bernstein, Subjective is available as a catalog with an introduction by the portraiture scholar Dr. Richard Brilliant.
+I exhibit the latter in conceptual shows.
+Apple Pie and Subjective are two examples of this kind of work.

 My last project, however, did not feature portraits.
-Crime Against Nature is both a series of animal paintings and a children’s book for the kid in all of us.
+Crime Against Nature is both a series of animal paintings and a children’s book for the kid in all of us, which can be read here.
 It explores all the ways women and men in our society feel they have to be in order to be natural, and the book includes a foreword by the evolutionary biologist Dr. Joan Roughgarden.

 Please email me at firstname.lastname@example.org if you would like to be added to my mailing list for notices about upcoming shows and events or find me online here: